halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 Another strategy that used within LaunchDarkly's own codebase is to prevent errors caused by typos or misuse of flag keys, while also providing code hinting that makes it easier to know what flags are available to use.

-For example, I could modify the client-side wrapper to make add constants that repressent the available flag values.
+For example, I could modify the client-side wrapper to make add constants that represent the available flag values.

 ```javascript
 export const showButton = getFlagValue('show-button');